TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Chart.md

 ### Special Phrases

-Special events mark phrase-type events such as Star Power.
+Special phrase events mark phrase-type events such as Star Power.
 They use the `S` type code and are written like this:

 `<Position> = S <Type> <Length>`